connervieira/QuadFormPro/README.md

 Once you finish a calculation, you can quickly get your result to wherever it needs to be with just the click of a button.

 ### Dark Mode Supported
-QuadForm Pro supports MacOS Mojave's Dark Mode, so it will mesh beautifully with the rest of your MacOS applications.
+QuadForm Pro supports the dark mode built into MacOS Mojave and later, so it will mesh beautifully with the rest of your MacOS applications.

 ### Compact
 The application is compact both visually, and digitally.
 Its only 12MB, and its UI size ensures it won't get in the way of other applications.